LazyScholar/MagMechFEM_Matlab2Julia/README.md

 ![burn down graph](.dev/BurnDownGraph.svg "progress overview")

+The upper graph shows only the time used to translate the files not the debugging, testing or tinkering.
+So in order to estimate the real work time one could double or triple that used time.
+The second graph shows furthermore only the lines of code which had been translated on the respective iteration.
+As the translation also involves the translation of the documentation it is more reasonable to take the total lines ported into account (third graph).

 ## Outlook

 I might try to refactor the resulting code later on.
 Or might as well rewrite the whole FEM code in order to get a slim and efficient code while not striping off any major features.
-I doubt that i will maintain the ported code in it's final form as my final goal is a code base that is highly extensible and easy to grasp.
+I doubt that i will maintain the ported code in its final form as my final goal is a code base that is highly extensible and easy to grasp.
 Less like a research code and more like a teaching code with a good documentation as a slim base which one can learn in a short time, come back to and build upon later.
-But that is a project on it's own.
+But that is a project on its own.
 And i will not continue it here as those modifications might change the form of the code too much.
 Provided that i want to continue with that vision after this project.